seanrioux/user-story-examples/rideshare.md

 ## Tip my driver

-As a commuter, I want to tip my driver, so that I can thank them for my ride
+_As a commuter, I want to tip my driver, so that I can thank them for my ride_ {: .fs-4 }

 ```
 Feature: Tip driver